mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/razvan.mihaescu/index.md

 The indexes that will be monitored are:
 - **temperature**
-- **humidity**
+- **pressure**
 - **CO**
-- **pressure**
 - **noise**
 - **ultraviolet radiation**
-- **fine dust**
 - **fire risk**

-These indexes will be shown on the display and it will be used an MicroSD card to store the data to be able to show graphs of the data over time.
-The device will be connected to a Wi-Fi network and will send alerts to the user if the air quality is bad.
+These indexes will be shown on the display and it will sent to a TCP server to the user's computer and saved in a database to be analyzed later if the user demands this.
+The data will be displayed on the screen in different colors depending on the value of the index.

-In case of bad air quality, the device will start a buzzer to alert the user, and in case of not being at home, the device will send a notification to the user using a server.

-Also, in case of high temperature or humidity, the device is able to turn on a fan to cool the room if the user sets this option.

-The LCD display will be use to show the indexes in real time, but also graphs of the data over time.
-The indexes will be shown in different colors depending on the value of the index.
 For example, if the temperature is too high, the text will be red, if it is normal, it will be green and if it is too low, it will be blue.
 The same will be done for all the indexes.

+In case of fire or high CO levels, the device will start a buzzer to alert the user, and in case of not being at home, the device will send a notification to the user using a server.

+Also, in case of high temperature or humidity, the device is able to turn on a fan to cool the room if the user sets this option.
+And in case of a sound detected in the house, the device will turn on the lights in the house.

+The LCD display will be use to show the indexes in real time together with the timestamp.

 ## Motivation